 Using Promote for Retargeting Companies Who Have Visited Your Website

-With Promote and Leadfeeder from Dealfront you can use account-based retargeting to deliver display ads to users at companies who have previously visited your website, even if they're working from home.
+With Promote and Leadfeeder from Dealfront, you can leverage account-based retargeting to deliver display ads to users at companies that have previously visited your website — even if they’re working remotely.

-Stop chasing the wrong leads and start influencing the B2B buying committee from start to finish with Promote today!
+Once your audience is defined, launching a campaign is seamless with Promote.
+Stop chasing the wrong leads — start influencing the B2B buying committee from start to finish.

-For a step by step guide on how to use the Dealfront platform tools to support your advertising efforts, our B2B Advertising Use Case article goes into detail on how you can create campaigns that capture real demand.
+For a step-by-step guide on using Dealfront to support your advertising efforts, check out our B2B Advertising Use Case article.

 --